swcarpentry/DEPRECATED-bc/novice/teaching/01-general.md

     it's a good idea to email the learners at the end of each day with a summary of what was taught (with links to the relevant online notes).
-    Not only does this allow absent learners to catch up before the next session, it's also a great opporunity to present the lessons of the day in the context of the entire workshop.
+    Not only does this allow absent learners to catch up before the next session, it's also a great opportunity to present the lessons of the day in the context of the entire workshop.

 *   The long-form notes are intended as a script for instructors and as self-study material for learners.